krother/machine_learning/supervised/class_imbalance/README.rst

 During training, each observation is multiplied by a weight that is inversely proportional to the overall class frequency.
 This increases or decreases the cost of miss-classification during training.
-Making a false guess for an observation from the minority class becomes fare more costly!
+Making a false guess for an observation from the minority class becomes far more costly!
 This procedure is also called **cost sensitive learning**.

 In scikit-learn we can apply weighting by setting the ``class_weights`` argument to ``'balanced'``: